-We’ll supply the food and the kitchen gear to cook it with, but team members are expected to bring all of their own personal hiking/camping equipment with them.
+We’ll take care of meals and cooking equipment, but team members are expected to bring their own personal hiking/camping equipment with them.
 Click here to download a full packing list (PDF).

 I want to book my flights – what time should I aim to arrive and depart in Yerevan?

-On Sunday the 24th September, we ask you to make your way to central Yerevan by 14:00, so any flight arriving before 11:00 on Sunday 24th should be suitable.
-On the 29th September, any flight departing after 19:00 is suggested.
+On Day 1, we ask you to make your way to central Yerevan by 14:00, so any flight arriving before 11:00 should be suitable.
+On the transfer day to Yerevan, any flight departing after 19:00 is suggested.

 I have special dietary requirements – can these be catered for?

 Vegetarians and vegans can be catered for.
 We suggest bringing personal trail snacks if you have special dietary requirements, including nut allergies.
 These meal requirements can be provided for only if we know in advance and within reason considering the rural location.

 I notice that on some of the nights we’ll be in guesthouses.
 What should I expect?

 Guesthouses in the Caucasus are of a simple and basic nature with shared bathroom facilities.
 Shared rooms generally accommodate two or three people in single beds.
 A hearty dinner and breakfast should certainly be expected!

 We’re recruiting a maximum of 10 participants for this trek, not including the two guides.